-If you don’t have enough space behind or in front of the gate for the swing kind, a siding gate may be the next best option.
+If you don’t have enough space behind or in front of the gate for the swing kind, a sliding gate may be the next best option.
 A sliding gate doesn’t have to be automated but can also be manual.
 It is also great for even a very wide entry way.

 If you are even more confined when it comes to space a tandem gate could work best.
 If there isn’t enough width for a sliding gate then this is one of the next best choices.
 Tandem gates use a double track and move backwards in parallel.